ruwansdayananda/demo-repo/README.md

 #Demo

 This is project is only for learning purpose.
-Not use for any other purpose.
+Not use for any other purpose!